How to Design Ad Banners that Drive CTR

 - Motion – to grab, blown away, paralyzed, to crawl, hurry.

-Power words are unimaginably, well… powerful.
-But to craft a persuasive CTA, you need to know how you can help your users.
+Power words are unimaginable, well… powerful.
+But to craft a persuasive CTA, you must know how to help your users.
 So put yourself in their shoes.
+How can your product improve their life?
+What pain will your product take away, literally or metaphorically?

 Once you have answered that question, you’ll know exactly what you need to offer.